ggreen/kafka-devOps/README.md

 Resource | Notes
 --------   | --------------------
 setenv.sh  | Set local environment variables  KAFKA_HOME, CONFIG_DIR=./config, KAFKA_BROKER_PORT=9092
-common.library
+common.library  | Internal utility script
-startZookeeper.sh | Script for starting
+startZookeeper.sh | Script for starting Zookeeper
-startKafka.sh
+startKafka.sh |  Script for starking a Kakfa broker

 The following is an overview of the variables in the setenv